 Subsidised training is not available.

-To enrol in the Install and wire rail signal equipment course you need to be employed by (or be supported by) a rail infrastructure construction or installation contractor.
+To enrol in Rail Signalling Control and Wiring System Concepts course you need to be employed by (or be supported by) a rail infrastructure construction or installation contractor.

 HRD provides training, but access to an operational environment is required to:

 - apply and consolidate knowledge and skills learned